In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 PathType: "Linux"

-is not a path separator on Linux!
+is not considered a path separator on Linux!

 The OSPath object has some convenient properties: